 2. Touch it

 Is it soft or hard?
-Sticky, grainy, sandy or velvety?
+Sticky, grainy, sandy, or velvety?
 Crisp or crunchy?
-Getting to know the feel of a chocolate will help you recognize it again in the future.
-It will also help you to identify quality.
+Getting to know the feel of a chocolate helps you recognize it again in the future.
+It also helps you to identify quality.
 The smoother the texture, the more unctuous it will be in the mouth.
-The finer the chocolates particles, the greater the aromas you will find in it.
+The finer the chocolate particles, the greater the aromas you will find in it.

 3. Listen to it

 Even your ability to hear affects taste and loss of hearing can give the impression that a food has a strange taste.
 Tuning in to the sound that your chocolate makes when you break it is another way of familiarizing yourself with the product and assessing its quality.
 Did it break easily?
 Neatly?
 A chocolate that snaps without too much effort is a sign that the balance between cocoa and butter is right.
 Dark chocolate snaps more easily than milk because, unlike milk chocolate, it contains no milk powder.

 Taste is ninety percent smell.
 Our sensing equipment seems to pick up subtleties in aroma or vapor that we cannot detect in solids and liquids.
 You will have noticed that food is more tasteless when you have a cold and your nose is blocked up.
 You may even lose your appetite for it because there is nothing to savor.
 The vapor given off by food or drink and warmed up in the mouth has two routes to the brain.
 When we sniff it, with the aim of taking in its odor, the vapor travels up our nose to the olfactory receptors at the top.
 When we are tasting, the same vapor takes a back route, from the back of the mouth, up what is called the retro-nasal passage, to the same sensory organ.
 To test the effect that smell has on taste, try holding your nose and chewing a piece of flavorsome food.
 Then repeat the same exercise with your nose liberated.